Hi Questetra users! I’m Hatanaka, Questetra’s CTO.

-Some may say that if I specialize the phone number to mobile phone, SMS is enough rather than a phone call.
+Some may say that if I specialize in mobile phone numbers, SMS is enough rather than a phone call.

-Twilio can also handle SMS, so I’d like to work on sending SMS.
+Since Twilio can also handle SMS, this time I’d like to work on sending an SMS.

-To do so, I will utilize “Send an SMS with the SMS API” of Twilio.
+To do so, I will utilize Twilio’s SMS API.

-I needed two steps for the API to make a phone call, but this can be realized in one step.
+I needed two steps for the API to make a phone call, but this can be achieved in one step.
 Simple.